Molokini Snorkeling (2026): Best Time, Depths, and Conditions

 Most snorkeling happens inside Molokini’s crescent, where depths are commonly in the 20–30 ft range with sandy/coral pockets that can be deeper.
 Visibility can be excellent on clear days, which is one reason Molokini is so famous for snorkeling.

 For most visitors, the best time to snorkel Molokini is in the morning.
 Early departures often have lighter wind, a smoother surface, and better overall snorkel comfort.
-Later in the day, Maui’s trade winds commonly build, which can create surface chop and make snorkeling feel more tiring, especially for beginners.
+Later in the day, Maui’s trade winds often build, creating surface chop and making snorkeling feel more tiring, especially for beginners.

 When wind or swell increases, boats may choose the most protected (leeward) part of the crater or pivot to a more sheltered reef area if conditions aren’t ideal.